Skip to main content

 • Support for individuals

-Our services are here to promote the health and well-being of individuals in Highland, and, where necessary, provide ...
+Our services are here to promote the health and well-being of individuals in Highland and, where necessary, provide t...

 • Self-directed support

-Self-directed support is about assisting individuals who may need support to have maximum choice and control over how...
+Self-Directed Support (SDS) is about assisting individuals who may need support to have maximum choice and control ov...

 • Adult Support and Protection